Germinating the seeds

 Getting started -- Use a well-draining soil mix.
 I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.

 I recommend starting the seeds in individual small pots such as seedling starter trays, or small cups about 1.5 inches (4 cm) wide and 2 inches (5 cm) tall, with drainage holes.
 Fill the pots, without packing down the soil.
 Place a seed on top and cover with a thin layer of soil - about 1/4 inch / 6 mm.
 Add water until everything is evenly moist (but not fully saturated).

 Until the seeds sprout, ensure that the surface soil doesn't dry out.
 If you enclose the pots in a propagation dome or plastic box, leave it open slightly to allow fresh air to circulate.

 They sprout well between 70 and 80 degrees F (21-27°C) during the day, and above 65°F (18°C) at night.
 I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 The seeds will sprout at different times, usually starting around 3-4 months and continuing for a few months.
 Continue keeping the soil surface moist for 1 month after they sprout.

 Lighting -- Give them bright light once they sprout, but protect young seedlings from sun the first 2 months.
-Older plants grow well in bright shade, dappled sunlight, or morning sun.
-Shade from strong afternoon sun.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").
+Older plants grow well in bright shade, dappled sunlight, or morning sun (shade from strong afternoon sun).